DELETE and TRUNCATE in SQL Server

 • T-Sql

-Today, some stuff about DELETE
+Today, some stuff about DELETE and TRUNACATE statements.

 DELETE

-- remove records from a table, with
+• remove records from a table, with WHERE clause, one at a time

-clause.
-It also does not remove the columns, indexes, constraints, schema - DML statement, removes the records one by one and it logs each entry into the transaction log
+• DML statement, removes the records one by one and it logs each entry into the transaction log

-statement - places lock on each row requires to delete from a table.
+• places lock on each row requires to delete from a table.

-- logs entry for each deleted row in the transaction log
+• logs entry for each deleted row in the transaction log

-- slower than the
+• slower than the TRUNCATE command.

-command. - retains the identity and does not reset it to the seed value.
+• retains the identity and does not reset it to the seed value.

-- requires more transaction log space than the truncate command
+• requires more transaction log space than the truncate command

-- require delete permission on a table to use this
+• require delete permission on a table to use this

-statement with the indexed views - can activate a trigger.
+• can activate a trigger.

 DELETE [ TOP (top_value) [ PERCENT ] ]